The Founding Dean Christopher Arterton Scholarship Fund

 The O’Dwyer Fund offers “forgivable” loans to recent GSPM graduates who carry significant loan debt and who are employed in the public sector.
 These loans are to be used to pay down the graduate’s private or federally subsidized student loans that were used for undergraduate or GSPM studies.
 For more information on eligibility and how to apply, visit the Tuition & Financial Assistance page.

 The Detore Graduate Scholarship in Political Management is funded annually by former GSPM Board of Advisors member Bob Detore.

 The Garry South Annual Scholarship

 The Garry South Annual Scholarship is funded annually by former GSPM Board of Advisors member Garry South.

 The Jack Gerard Annual Scholarship

-The Jack Gerard Annual Scholarship is funded annually by GSPM Board of Advisors member Jack Gerard.
+The Jack Gerard Annual Scholarship is funded annually by former GSPM Board of Advisors member Jack Gerard.

 The Jan Baran NABPAC Annual Scholarship